 However, in patients with prostate cancer, the androgen binding to its receptors results in the activation of proliferation pathways rather than differentiation, hence making the tumor more aggressive and more likely to metastasize.

 Therefore, blocking this cascade by either, castration, or by inhibiting androgen receptors, may have a positive effect on the prognosis of patients with advanced and metastatic prostate cancer.

 Androgen Deprivation Therapy

 One of the easiest ways to diminish the effects of androgen is to simply diminish production of androgen.
-Surgical or chemical castration are one form of anti-androgen therapy, since the testicles are rendered unable to produce androgens, either chemically or due to surgical removal.
+Surgical or chemical castration is one form of anti-androgen therapy since the testicles are rendered unable to produce androgens, either chemically or due to surgical removal.

 The administration of leuprolide can achieve chemical castration.
-Leuprolide is a luteinizing hormone releasing hormone (LHRH) analogue that works on LHRH receptors in the hypothalamus and down-regulates them.
-Down-regulating LHRH receptors in the hypothalamus is thought to adversely affect the hypothalamic-pituitary axis and eventually results in reduction of testosterone production.
+Leuprolide is a luteinizing hormone-releasing hormone (LHRH) analog that works on LHRH receptors in the hypothalamus and down-regulates them.
+Down-regulating LHRH receptors in the hypothalamus are thought to adversely affect the hypothalamic-pituitary axis and eventually results in a reduction of testosterone production.

 Why Do We Need Other Treatments?